Deploy a Cluster with the Hazelcast Platform Operator for Kubernetes

 In this tutorial, you’ll deploy a Hazelcast cluster using Hazelcast Platform Operator for Kubernetes.

-You need a Kubernetes or Openshift cluster, and the kubectl or oc command-line tool must be configured to communicate with your cluster.
+• The kubectl or oc command-line tools, configured to communicate with your cluster

 Step 1.
 Deploy Hazelcast Platform Operator